AlabamaWaterInstitute/unithg_bmi/README.md

 ### Installation

-To install this project, run the following command:
+To install this project, run the following command in the project directory:

 ```python
 pip install .